cmausley/Markdown_Exercise/DisablingIsInteg.md

 This would run the repair before migration, preventing the error.

-If the error persists, attempt the following actions:
+If the error persists, attempt the following steps:

 1. Add the following workaround to disable IsInteg: